 Lilly of the valley is another gorgeous white flower that can serve as a posy bouquet for your spring wedding.

 Anemone, Peony, Ranunculus, Olive, Ruscus, and Freesia

-A bucolic wedding setting is made all the more lovely with this anemone, peony, ranunculus, olive, ruscus, and freesia bouquet created by Amy Burke Designs.
+Sometimes white blooms and fresh greenery are all you need for a gorgeous look.
+A bucolic wedding setting is made all the more lovely with this anemone, peony, ranunculus, olive, Ruscus, and freesia bouquet created by Amy Burke Designs.

-Ferns, Eucalyptus, Viburnum, Tulips, Garden Roses, Spirea, and Privet Berry
+Ferns, Eucalyptus, Viburnum, Tulips, Roses, Spirea, and Privet Berry

-This verdant bouquet designed by Sinclair & Moore Events perfectly contrasted with the bride's regal ball gown.
+This verdant bouquet designed by Sinclair & Moore Events perfectly contrasts with the bride's regal ball gown.
 It features ferns, eucalyptus, viburnum, tulips, garden roses, spirea, and privet berry.

-Blackberries, Delphinium, Sweet Peas, Freesia, Stock, Astilbe, Trachillium, and Scented Geranium Leaves
+Blackberries, Delphinium, Sweet Peas, Freesia, Astilbe, and Trachillium

 Embrace the season with bright yellow blooms and flowering greenery.
-This bouquet by Fifty Flowers includes ranunculus, garden roses, Icelandic white poppy, jasmine vine, white garden roses, and varigated mini pittosporum.
+This bouquet by Fifty Flowers includes ranunculus, garden roses, Icelandic white poppy, jasmine vine, white garden roses, and variegated mini pittosporum.

-This cheerful and dainty bouquet by Karma Flowers consists of daisies, chamomile, Nigella, Gerber daisies, ranunculus, feverfew, echinacea, and dahlias.
+This cheerful and dainty bouquet practically emanates sunshine.
+Karma Flowers designed this arrangement of daisies, chamomile, Nigella, Gerber daisies, ranunculus, feverfew, echinacea, and dahlias.